bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 ## Translating Evaluation Context

-Bucket uses a context object of the following shape:
+Reflag uses a context object of the following shape:

 ```ts
 /**